Phillip-Miller/FlexiblePolyhedra/README.md

 # How to use
 -Create shape in Fusion360 using meter as base unit.
 Make each face a seperate component.

  Use join feature where you want hinges to appear.
-Make the edges fairly small
+Make the edges fairly small.
+Make sure system settings is in meters.

 -Export shape as FBX